TNTU-F-12-internship/rs-content/content/en/blog/post-5.md

 {{< img src="/blog-images/post-5/StellOracle_prototype.png" alt="Figure 1.
 Prototype solution" >}}

-Congratulations on the completion of the interesting project on the vibrant topic!
+Congratulations on the completion of the interesting project on a vibrant topic!

 {{< color-text text="#cassiniEU" >}}